marcothedood/terraform-env/docs/bootstrap/README.md

 ---------------------
 > Bootstrapping a RHEL8 machine using Terraform.

-How do you How do you provision an instance from scratch using Terraform?
+How do you provision an instance from scratch using Terraform?
 The high-level procedure is pretty straightforward if you're familiar with Cloud technologies: